-With the school summer holidays coming to a close, you’re probably spending time trying to organise some day trips to keep the kids outdoors and entertained!
+With the school summer holidays almost underway, you’re probably trying to plan some day trips to keep the kids outdoors and entertained!
 We’ve set out to find the best family days out across the country – and the best part is; all of our selections are either completely free of charge, or are part of OPW Heritage sites and offer free entry on the first Wednesday of each month!

 A memorable day out can take many forms depending on your family’s interests: a water sports filled day at Lissadel beach, a historic walk though Malahide castle, a coastal drive down the Wild Atlantic Way or a relaxing ramble though a Forest Park – or a combination of the lot.
 So whether you feel like packing your family up into the car and taking mini road trip around the country, or want to take a quick drive somewhere closer to home, check out our favourite suggestions from each Province: